Razviar/mtgap/README.md

 6. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.2.0.15 released 30/11/2019
+* Huge code quality improvements for better stability and debugging
+* Better updates settings: you can now enable manual updates to avoid intrusive auto-update
+* Improved stability
+* Implemented experimental overlay.
+It's still in very early alpha quality, so don't freak out.
+If you can't stand unfinished stuff, it's better to disable overlay for you.

 v.2.0.11 released 25/11/2019
 * Fixed bugs with parsing: increased speed, improved stability
 * Settings tab implemented